OpenSPP/documentation/_sources/howto/developer_guides/development_setup.md.txt

 - Wdb: http://localhost:17984/
 - Pgweb: http://localhost:17081/

-Refer to the Readme.md in the repository for more detailed instructions on Docker Odoo and Invoke commands
+Refer to the Readme in the repository for more detailed instructions on Docker Odoo and Invoke commands.

 ## 2. Odoo Setup from source